 Mathematical Applications is organised into four units.
 The topics in each unit broaden students' mathematical experience and provide different scenarios for incorporating mathematical arguments and problem solving.
 The units provide a blending of algebraic, geometric and statistical thinking.

 There is a sequential progression of content, applications, level of sophistication and abstraction.

-Mathematical Applications Unit 1 Unit 2 \rightarrow Consumer arithmetic → Univariate data analysis and \rightarrow Algebra and matrices the statistical investigation process → Shape and measurement \rightarrow Applications of trigonometry → Linear equations and their graphs Unit 3 Unit 4 \rightarrow Bivariate data → Time series analysis → analysis Growth and decay \rightarrow Loans, investments and annuities → in sequences Graphs and networks \rightarrow Networks and decision mathematics
+Mathematical Applications Unit 1 Unit 2 → Consumer arithmetic \rightarrow Univariate data analysis and the statistical \rightarrow Algebra and matrices investigation process \rightarrow Shape and measurement \rightarrow Applications of trigonometry \uparrow Linear equations and their graphs Unit 3 Unit 4 \rightarrow Bivariate data \rightarrow Time series analysis analysis \rightarrow Loans, investments \rightarrow Growth and decay in sequences and annuities \rightarrow Graphs and networks \rightarrow Networks and decision mathematics